HinhNguyen/terraform-modules/README.md

-# terraform-modules
+# What is this repository for?
-All module for terraform
+All modules for terraform,
+Following best practies, we use 2 repositories: Main and module repo